-Dave Adams is a Senior Product Manager for PCTEL RF Solutions.
+Dave Adams is a Senior Product Manager for PCTEL.
 He is responsible for SeeGull® scanning receivers and SeeHawk® data collection software for cellular networks.
 For the last year Dave has collaborated with field engineers from tier-1 carriers and service companies, gathering feedback to find the pain points in their Distributed Antenna Systems (DAS) and small cell commissioning and verification process.
 This led to a new feature called the “Antenna Verification Test” (AVT) in SeeHawk Touch, PCTEL’s Android™-based application geared for in-building testing with the IBflex® scanning receiver.

 Interviewer: Dave, you’ve been out meeting with network engineers nonstop.
 Welcome back.
 Without stepping too much on the upcoming Antenna Verification Test (AVT) online seminar, hosted by the North East DAS and Small Cell Association (NEDAS) on February 21, can you summarize what you learned while you were out in the field?

 Dave: We encourage everyone to register for the seminar for all the details on the how.
 Today I’ll give some background on the what and why.
 With 80% of mobile traffic now in-building, carriers are installing DAS and small cells to provide coverage and capacity to their customers.
 We had many opportunities to work with carriers and DAS neutral hosts to be on-site while in-building testing of the network was conducted.
 It stood out that much of the activity was verifying that the system was built as designed.
 The recurring question was: “Did the antenna system and network equipment get installed and configured correctly?
 And can I verify this without a full walk test?”

 Interviewer: Is a standard walk test the only way?
 How is it done?